n1ckfg/3Doodle/README.md

 # Install this package
 pip install -e .
 ```

+Dawn wrote a detailed instruction to setup environment in [issue #9](https://github.com/changwoonchoi/3Doodle/issues/9), so if you encounter any problem during installation, please refer to it.

 ## Dataset
 You can download our dataset and SfM point clouds from this [link](https://drive.google.com/drive/folders/1tTVVd78TAJIT6GJcfrfKIWN_EyR92FmZ).